inboxstartup/docs/README.md

 - Who is going to clean that toilet -- bloody you.

 The resources, tools, and utilities are targeted at Startups from an idea to seed stage.
 We believe that once you hit your priced-round, such as a Series-A and beyond, you would have your resources to take care of your needs.

+> “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.” -- Steve Jobs

 ---